 - For incremental runs of nbdeployutil, notifications are sent to the NetBackup web UI.
 The notification details include, status of the run, duration, start time, and end time. - nbdeployutil fails to gather data and generate the report for your environment.
 Refer to the logs to understand when the task failed and the reason for the failure. - nbdeployutil fails with a bpimagelist error with status 37 after you run the utility manually.
-Ensure that you added the master servers to the additional servers list. - See "Requirements before gathering data for multiple master servers in capacity licensing" on page 18. - The following error displays because of internal web service communication failures: - Internal Web API error occurred for master server SERVER NAME.
-Run nbdeployutil again with the gather option on master server SERVER\NAME. - For VMware or NDMP, when the backup agent fails to post licensing information to the database, a status code 5930 or 26 displays in the Activity Monitor: For more information, see the NetBackup Status Codes Reference Guide.
+Ensure that you added the primary servers to the additional servers list. - See "Requirements before gathering data for multiple primary servers in capacity licensing" on page 19. - The following error displays because of internal web service communication failures: - Internal Web API error occurred for primary server SERVER\NAME.
+Run nbdeployutil again with the gather option on primary server SERVER\NAME. - For VMware or NDMP, when the backup agent fails to post licensing information to the database, a status code 5930 or 26 displays in the Activity Monitor: For more information, see the NetBackup Status Codes Reference Guide. - nbdeployutil may fail with errors related to loading the Perl modules.
+In such a scenario, it is recommended to refer the Perl documentation related to the reported error.